jonatasdemello/codility-javascript/README.md

   return maxGap;
 }
 ```

-Next, create the test suite for this solution, I will call "binary-gap.test.js":
+The other file is the test suite for this problem, which is called **"binary-gap.test.js"**:

 ```js
 // binary-gap.test.js